joshlikesyou/fixed-tables/README.md

 ## Get Started

-Clone this repository onto your computer and install the dependencies
+Clone this repository onto your computer to install the dependencies
 ```
 > npm install
 ```